stolostron/rhacm-docs/manage_cluster/create_ocp_aws.md

 ## Removing a cluster from management

-When you remove a Red Hat OpenShift Cloud Platform cluster from management that was created with Red Hat Advanced Cluster Management for Kubernetes, you can either *detach* it or *destroy* it.
+When you remove a Red Hat OpenShift Container Platform cluster from management that was created with Red Hat Advanced Cluster Management for Kubernetes, you can either *detach* it or *destroy* it.

 Detaching a cluster removes it from management, but does not completely delete it.
 You can import it again, if you decide that you want to bring it back under management.
 This is only an option when the cluster is in a *Ready* state, and when the cluster was created by the Red Hat Advanced Cluster Management for Kubernetes.
 You cannot detach a cluster that was imported.